A Ghost Is Born: Composition

 Recording for a new album began in November 2003 under the working title Wilco Happens.
 The album was produced by Jim O'Rourke, who mixed Foxtrot and was a member of Wilco side project Loose Fur.
 O'Rourke encouraged lead singer Jeff Tweedy to develop his guitar skills for the album; Tweedy recently became the lead guitarist for the band due to the dismissal of Jay Bennett after the Yankee Hotel Foxtrot recording sessions.
-Tweedy sought to play solos on the album that were unlike those of jam bands such as Phish and The Grateful Dead.
-Instead, he performed composed solos influenced by Television such as the one during the coda of "At Least That's What You Said".
+Tweedy sought to play solos on the album that were not improvised and instead, he performed composed solos influenced by Television such as the one during the coda of "At Least That's What You Said".
 Tweedy refers to the guitar solo at the end of the track as a "musical transcription" of one of his panic attacks.
 A Ghost Is Born was recorded in a manner different from Foxtrot or 1999's Summerteeth; whereas those recordings were performed live in the studio and then extensively de-constructed and arranged in Pro Tools, A Ghost Is Born was first performed live, edited and arranged in Pro Tools, and then performed and re-recorded with minimal overdubbing.
 Tweedy was excited about writing an album this way:

 All those things you can do with Pro Tools and all the emotional buttons you can push with just purely sonic things I think can be done with just plain old music.
 I love all the possibilities that modern recording techniques allow, but I couldn't picture the idea of really wowing anyone with some crazy evolution of the Yankee Hotel Foxtrot sound.